Frequently Asked Questions

 In short, no. More precisely, it is not compatible with plain readings of the Quran and hadith traditions.
 For a detailed discussion of why, see here.

-This site does not concern itself with such questions.
+Yes, but this site does not go into depth on the theological question.
 Rather, the concern is with understanding and providing compelling critiques of evolution and other modernistic philosophies.

 In addition to the independent arguments made here, Muslims should be wary of following in the footsteps of certain other theists, whose response to evolution by and large involved reinterpreting the relevant segments of their religious scriptures figuratively.
 The inevitable result of such knee jerk, unprincipled reinterpretation of the text whenever science purportedly discovers something contrary to revelation has been wide scale disenchantment with those holy texts.
 Due to the central place of scripture in Islam, Muslim disenchantment with the Quran would be far more devastating to the Muslim ethos than Christian disillusionment with the Bible, for example, has been for Christianity.